Winterberry Beanie – unisex hat

 It was on the hottest day of the year that I started designing a winter beanie.

-As always you can get the pdf pattern for the Winterberry Beanie in any of our shops.
+As always you can get the pdf pattern for the Winterberry Beanie in any of my shops.

 Winterberry Beanie Pattern Specifics